Dusty Donovan: Character history

 Dusty bonded with Emily Stewart, who begged him to help her find her sister Alison, who apparently was addicted to crystal meth and had become a porn star.
 They tracked Ali down and brought her back to Oakdale.
 After spending so much time together, Dusty and Emily started something of a relationship.
-This could not prevent Dusty from sleeping with Alison, which, unfortunately, was caught on tape.
+This could not prevent Dusty from having sex with Alison, which, unfortunately, was caught on tape.
 After Emily saw this tape, she left Oakdale.
 Dusty still befriended Ali anyway, but he felt lost in Oakdale without Jen, Johnny, or Emily.
 When Emily returned, she had begun a relationship with Chris Hughes, who returned with her.
 Despite his efforts to make Emily forgive him, Emily couldn't and demanded he leave her alone.
 Dusty got involved with old love Lily, who had recently separated her husband Holden.
-Dusty and Lily slept together, but Dusty couldn't get his mind off Emily.
-Dusty, therefore, focused his attention on bringing Chris down, and he found an interesting way of doing so when Chris' father Bob collapsed.
+Dusty and Lily had sex, but Dusty couldn't get his mind off Emily.
+Dusty, therefore, focused his attention on bringing Chris down, and he found an interesting way of doing so when Chris's father Bob collapsed.
 Dusty found out a young biotechnologist named Evan Walsh IV could have had something to do with this.
 Since Evan was working for Chris, Dusty collected all the evidence he could.
 He confronted Emily with it, but she wouldn't believe him.
-However, things did start to heat up between them and they slept together on New Year's Eve.
+However, things did start to heat up between them and they had sex on New Year's Eve.

 When Dusty finally had all the evidence against Evan and Chris, Dusty was already so hated by Oakdale he decided to skip town.
 However, he was found dead on January 18, 2008.
 Emily, Chris, Holden, and Lily were among the suspects, each having a motive to kill Dusty.
 He had been injected with a lethal dose of potassium chloride, a heart-stopping cardiotoxin.
 All of them were cleared of the charges, and then Lily and Lucinda were suddenly held hostage by Evan, who turned out to be Dusty's killer.
 Evan didn't get further than the roof of the hospital after he was injected with the same drug used on Dusty.

 Barbara organized a funeral for Dusty, but being hated by the whole town, few showed.